Whale watching: Southwest Pacific – New Zealand and Australia

-Kaikoura in New Zealand is a world-famous whale-watching site.
-The sea around Kaikoura supports an abundance of sea life, with the town's income stemming largely from the tourism generated from whale watching and swimming with or around dolphins.
-Recently the sperm whale watching at Kaikoura has developed rapidly and now it is an industry leader, arguably the most developed in the world.
+Kaikōura in New Zealand is a world-famous whale-watching site.
+The sea around Kaikōura supports an abundance of sea life, with the town's income stemming largely from the tourism generated from whale watching and swimming with or around dolphins.
+Recently the sperm whale watching at Kaikōura has developed rapidly and now it is an industry leader, arguably the most developed in the world.
 The town went into recession after the collapse of whaling in New Zealand.
 Its recent development has been used to advocate the benefits of watching whales instead of hunting them.

 The Sunshine Coast and Hervey Bay (where the whales stay and rest before migrating) in Queensland, Australia offer reliable whale watching conditions for southern humpback whales from the end of June through to the end of November each year.
 Whale numbers and activity have increased markedly in recent years.
 Sydney, Eden, Port Stephens, Narooma and Byron Bay in New South Wales are other popular hot spots for tours from May to November.

 Southern right whales are seen June–August along the south coast of Australia.
 They are often readily viewed from the coast around Encounter Bay near Victor Harbor and up to a hundred at a time may be seen from the cliff tops at the head of the Great Australian Bight near Yalata.
 See also Whaling in Australia.

 In Western Australia, whales are watched near Cape Naturaliste in the south-east Indian Ocean and at Cape Leeuwin where the Indian and Southern Oceans meet.

 In the Southern Ocean there are many spots to see whales, both from land or aboard ship.
 Albany on the south coast of Western Australia the town where the last land based whaling station in the southern hemisphere was located is now home to a thriving whale watching industry.
 In Victoria a popular site is Logan's Beach at Warrnambool, as well as in the waters off Port Fairy and Portland.
 In Tasmania whales can be seen all along the east coast and even on the River Derwent.
 In South Australia whales are watched in the Great Australian Bight Marine Park areas and closer to Adelaide at Victor Harbor.

 In eastern Australia, whale watching occurs in many spots along the Pacific coast.
 From headlands, whales may often be seen making their migration south.
 At times, whales even make it into Sydney Harbour.

 New South Wales National Parks and Wildlife took an active role in 2010 during the peak southern whale watching season between May and November with the launch of its whale watching site.